-Arrive a little early to check out the students’ artworks on display, which can be purchased.
+Arrive a little early to check out the students’ artworks on display.

 Nary Kitchen Restaurant and Cambodian Cooking School

 Traditional Cambodian Cooking is Khmer Cooking and Nary Kitchen located near the central market, Phsa Nat, in Battambang is a great place for a relaxed and inexpensive Khmer cooking class.
 Whether morning or afternoon, each class includes a walking tour of the market to collect ingredients.
 At the end of the class, participants sit down in the attached restaurant to eat their culinary efforts.
 They also come away with a handy Cambodian Cooking Recipe Book of the meals prepared and more.
 Meals are delicious and surprisingly easy to prepare.

 Cambodian food is tasty, healthy and very cheap.

 $10 USD for 4 courses and degustation.